 A cover letter is required for consideration for this position and should be attached as the first page of your resume.
 The cover letter should address your specific interest in the position and outline skills and experience that directly relate to this position.

-The position requires a flexible, proactive and results-oriented individual who will demonstrate creativity and leadership in resolving issues; is a team-player who wants to contribute to the department; has strong analytical skills and a high level of integrity; the ability to multi-task, to anticipate the needs of the individuals supported, managing time effectively.
+The position requires a flexible, proactive and results-oriented individual who will demonstrate creativity and leadership in resolving issues; is a team-player who wants to contribute to the department; has strong analytical skills and a high level of integrity; the ability to multi-task, to anticipate the needs of the individuals supported, while managing time effectively.

 In order to be successful in this role, candidates should be able to demonstrate the ability to work independently, handle multiple competing deadlines in a fast-paced environment, all the while maintaining exceptional attention to detail.